How vibe coding kills your marketing ROI

 Correctly tracked Silent tracking failure Downstream blind spot

-In the scenario above, marketing reports would show that users enter the configurator flow and then mysteriously drop off.
-Attribution models would incorrectly credit awareness channels.
-Remarketing audiences would be built poorly.
-Performance Max and Meta Advantage+ campaigns, which rely entirely on conversion signal quality, would begin optimising towards the wrong users.
-And no alert would have fired.
+In this scenario, marketing reports show users entering the configurator and mysteriously dropping off.
+Attribution models incorrectly credit awareness channels.
+Performance Max and Meta Advantage+ campaigns, relying entirely on conversion signal quality, begin optimising towards the wrong users.
+No alert fires.
+The dataLayer told part of the truth.
+The network layer told none of it.

 Assumptions